MTDOJRP/docs/docs/leo/information/fto.md

 In this section we will complete a minimum of 2 traffic stops.
 Complete more if necessary to teach the proper procedure.

 Firstly complete a traffic stop [without dispatch](https://docs.kcdojrp.com/docs/leo/information/first-shift#wo-dispatch).
+    - The recruit must have their [radar](https://docs.kcdojrp.com/docs/leo/tools/radar) working
     - In this traffic stop the recruit shall issue a ticket/citation.

 Then complete a traffic stop [with dispatch](https://docs.kcdojrp.com/docs/leo/information/first-shift#w-dispatch).
 (The T.O.
 Should be Dispatch)
+    - The recruit must have their [radar](https://docs.kcdojrp.com/docs/leo/tools/radar) working
     - In this traffic stop the recruit shall issue a verbal warning.

 * The training officer is not to be combative or aggressive during the traffic stop.